-The Owasco Lake plan has not been updated and is not currently being used by Tompkins County to guide work.
-However, the Plan led to the 2007 codification of watershed rules and regulations that are enforced by the watershed inspector.
-The Watershed Inspection Program was established through an agreement between the City of Auburn, Town of Owasco, county agencies, and other Owasco Lake advocates and works closely with the Cayuga County SWCD.
-The Program operates in accordance with NYS Public Health Law, and employs both a watershed specialist and inspector.
+The watershed rules and regulations for Owasco Lake are enforced by the watershed inspector.
+The Watershed Inspection Program was established through an agreement between the City of Auburn, Town of Owasco, Cayuga County agencies, and other Owasco Lake advocates and works closely with the Cayuga County Soil and Water Conservation District.
+The program operates in accordance with NYS Public Health Law and employs both a watershed specialist and inspector.
 The specialist and inspector perform a variety of tasks to ensure the ecological health of Owasco Lake and its tributaries.